-In an old ironworks, in the middle of Floda, you’ll find Jernbruket – a restaurant offering a dining experience out of the ordinary.
-The interior has a rustic, homespun feel and the river Säve runs right outside the old brick building.
+In Floda, in an old ironworks warehouse, lies Jernbruket – a restaurant offering food experiences with a little extra something.
+The interior is rustic and rural, and the river Såveån flows right outside the old brick building.

-Genuine, hands on food preparation happens here.
-The wood fired barbecues, where almost all the ingredients are cooked, take centre stage.
-Meat is bought from local farmers, one animal at a time.
-Almost all the vegetables are grown here.
+Genuine, hands on food preparation is what matters here.
+The wood fired grill takes centre stage, used to cook most of the ingredients.
+The meat is bought from local farms, one animal at a time.
+And the vegetables are almost all grown here.
 Even the beer comes from local microbreweries.

 Photographer: Nicke Johansson

-Visiting Nääs Castle is like walking back in time to the 19th century.
-Nothing has been changed since the death of the last private owner, in 1898.
-The tea cups are still laid, and the beds always made up.
-A guided tour of the castle takes around 50 minutes.
+Visiting Nääs Castle is like stepping back into the 1800s.
+Since 1898, when the castle’s last private owner died, nothing has changed.
+The tea cups are still laid on the table and the beds are always made up.
+A guided tour of the castle lasts around 50 minutes.

-But it’s not just the castle interior that’s worth visiting.
-The surroundings are beautiful too, with lovely walking trails in the castle park and along the Säve River, swimming areas, a riding school and great fishing possibilities.
-There’s also an artist’s studio and school of crafts, with a wide range of courses in craftwork, horticulture and music.
+But its not just the interior of the castle that’s worth a visit.
+The estate is set in beautiful natural surroundings, with lovely walks in the castle park (with giant ‘angel swings’ hanging in the stately oaks), swimming areas, a riding school and great fishing opportunities.
+There’s also a craft gallery here and a large choice of courses in among other things, arts and crafts, gardening and music.

-On the picturesque peninsula between Lakes Mjörn and Sävelången lies Öijared Resort – Sweden’s largest golf course and a unique hotel.
-A love of nature shines through the hotel’s distinctive architecture, designed by Gert Wingårdh.
-The rooms are well thought out, the restaurant menu follows the four Nordic seasons, and the spa area is equipped with pool, sauna and gym.
+On the pretty peninsula between lakes Mjörn and Sävelången lies Öijared Resort – Sweden’s largest golf establishment and a unique hotel.
+A love of nature shines through in the hotel’s distinctive architecture, designed by Swedish architectural giant Gert Wingårdh.
+The rooms are well thought out, the restaurant menu follows the four Nordic seasons and in the relaxation area you’ll find a pool, sauna and gym.

 Photographer: Happy Visuals

-Outside the door you aren’t just met by beautiful natural and cultural landscapes with fine walking possibilities – the biggest golf course in the country is also found here.
-Choose between three 18 hole courses (one of which is pay and play), a state of the art golf studio and a multi course for golf, foot golf and disc golf.
+Right outside the door you won’t just find beautiful countryside that’s great for hiking – the largest golf establishment in the country is also here.
+Choose between three 18 hole courses (one of which is pay and play), a state of the art golf studio and a multi course for golf, football golf and frisbee golf.

-Would you like to explore the pretty countryside just north of Floda and Nääs with a local?
-Then book a meet up with Mikael and Malin, who live in Norsesund (a few minutes further on the train to Alingsås).
-Parents of three children, they love the outdoors, travelling, good food and making new friends.
+Would you like to explore the lovely countryside just north of Floda and Nääs with someone from the area?
+If so arrange to meet up with Mikael and Malin, who live in Norsesund (stay on the train a few minutes longer towards Alingsås).
+Parents of three children, they love the outdoor life, travelling, good food and making new acquaintances.
 Read more about Mikael and Malin and all the other locals on Meet the Locals.